yaya2devops/cloudblog/cl4jtecwk009feznv65aofji7.md

 ## IT - General Culture

-# About
+# 👋 About
-This was a project for my dev bootcamp, and I enjoyed working on it so much that I decided to share it.
-As a corollary, this will include some of the key terms frequently used in the IT industry.
+I've done this project as part of my Bootcamp, and because I had so much fun creating it, I decided to publish it. <br>
+This article will include some key terms commonly used in the IT industry.

-## Structure
+## 🧱Structure
 - State the term
 - Provide an easy-to-understand explanation.
 - Mention a few of use-case applications.